2023 Macau Grand Prix: Qualifying classification

+Bold time indicates the faster of the two times that determined grid order.

 Qualifying race

 The 10-lap qualifying race to set the main race's starting order commenced at 16.15 Macau Standard Time (UTC+08:00) on 18 November, after a slight 25-minute delay for barrier repairs following a crash in the preceding event.
 Conditions at the start were dry and clear, with the air temperature at 22 °C (71 °F).
 Browning led Minì at the start, before the Italian used his slipstream to draw alongside approaching Mandarin.
 The pair rounded the bend with Minì on the outside looking set to get ahead of Browning, before the Brit got his car back in front and braked later into Lisboa to hold the lead.
 Browning then pulled away by over a second through the rest of the lap, while most of the midfield was disrupted by Armstrong and Jenzer's Matías Zagazeta colliding at the Melco hairpin.
 Both cars got going again, but the green running was short-lived, as Ugochukwu cut the corner into Lisboa on lap two and hit Ticktum's car to send both into the wall.
 A full course caution was called that turned into a safety car.
 Armstrong used the interruption to pit for repairs without losing a lap.

 Racing resumed on lap five of ten.
 Browning restarted the race going into R corner, but slid slightly on his cold tyres to come under pressure by Minì.
 He weaved to break the tow as Mini got on his outside again, before Dunne got into his inside to make it three cars wide.
 Once again, Browning had the best braking phase into Lisboa to take the lead, with Dunne slotting into second.
 Browning then went onto a run of fastest laps to consolidate his lead, while the top four pulled away from Hauger in fifth, all of them with significant gaps building between each other.
 Hadjar dropped down behind Aron, Boya and Martì in this phase, before Boya overtook Aron for sixth on the final lap.
 Maloney completed the top ten, in front of Wurz, who held off reigning winner Verschoor's attacks throughout the final laps.
 Tsolov, van Hoepen and VAR's Sophia Flörsch made up the rest of the top fifteen drivers, ahead of Esterson, VAR's Noel León, Montoya, Staněk and ART's Christian Mansell.
 Goethe struggled throughout the race and finished 21st, while Armstrong recovered from his stoppage to come 22nd.
 Smith and Zagazeta were the last classified finishers.